Student Affairs University Housing

 Support for Student Parents

 University Housing works closely with local organizations and provides on-site access to the Champaign Urbana Public Health District’s Women, Infants and Children (WIC) program and Great Start for healthy families.
 We connect student parents with support to help them navigate local schools and health care.
-The Orchard Downs apartment community also offers a preschool and after-school activities for children.
+The Orchard Downs apartment community also offers after-school activities for children.

 In-Hall Courses and Speakers